raquo/Laminar/docs/Documentation.md

 ---

 You can mix both `children <-- *` and `children.command <-- *` and any other children or modifiers in any order inside one element, and they will happily coexist with no interference.
 Correct order of elements will be maintained even in edge cases such as showing zero elements.
-Laminar adds a sentinel `<comment>` node into the DOM for each `child* <-- *` receiver to make this possible.
+Laminar adds a sentinel HTML comment node into the DOM for each `child* <-- *` receiver to make this possible.
 These nodes effectively "reserve the spot" for children provided by a particular receiver.

 ### Other Receivers